 The main railway from Blaina, through Abertillery and into the Cwmtillery branch junction behind the Bush Inn was very busy with railway traffic.
-In the late 1880s the Goods Yard was situated at the back of the Bush Hotel, there was a permanent Railway Crane at the yard to load and unload goods.
+In the late 1880’s the goods yard was situated at the back of the Bush Hotel, where there was a permanent railway crane at the yard to load and unload goods.
 The town of Abertillery was separated by the Cwmtillery branch line and crossing from Blaenau Gwent to the town was a very dangerous practice.

 The New Station and Re-routing of the Main Lines at Abertillery.

-By the late 1880s the population was growing further and railway traffic had drastically increased, a new Passenger Station was planned with a complete alteration in the route at Abertillery (as seen left).
-Originally the tramroad and later railway was routed close to the Bush Inn, up to the front of the Station Hotel over a small level crossing over Station Approach, north of the Limes House and then onto Blaina hugging what was later Oak Street.
+By the late 1880’s the population was growing further and railway traffic had drastically increased, a new passenger station was planned with a complete alteration in the route at Abertillery (as seen left).
+Originally the tram road and later railway was routed close to the Bush Inn, up to the front of the Station Hotel over a small level crossing over Station Approach, north of the Limes House and then onto Blaina, running parallel to what was later Oak Street.

 New Railway Station.

-During the alteration of the railway line in 1890 the line from Castle Street was diverted out from the Bush Inn over an embankment and bridge over Station Approach and behind the Limes House and then onto another embankment upon which the New Station (as seen left) was built.
-The Goods Yard was removed and was to be sited further up the lines between Abertillery and Blaina.
+During the alteration of the railway line in 1890 the line from Castle Street was diverted out from the Bush Inn over an embankment and bridge over Station Approach and behind the Limes House and then onto another embankment upon which the new Abertillery Station (as seen left) was built.
+The goods yard was removed and was to be sited further up the lines between Abertillery and Blaina.

 Station Master at Abertillery, Mr John Hill.

 In the late 1880’s Mr John Hill was station master.